Skip to main content

 2. Headless connect (your own UI)

-Every supported platform can be connected from your own app — Facebook, Instagram, X (Twitter), LinkedIn, YouTube, TikTok, Threads, Bluesky, Pinterest, Reddit, Snapchat, Tumblr, and Google Business — without sending the user through the SmartlyQ dashboard.
+Every OAuth platform can be connected from your own app — Facebook, Instagram, X (Twitter), LinkedIn, YouTube, TikTok, Threads, Bluesky, Pinterest, Reddit, Snapchat, Tumblr, Google Business, and Discord (its server-webhook authorize flow works the same way) — without sending the user through the SmartlyQ dashboard.
+Telegram is the one non-OAuth platform - it connects with credentials instead of an authorize link.
+Call the same endpoint with the bot’s token and target chat in the body, and the account connects immediately (no connect_url, nothing for the user to open):

 1